plinarodriguez/ABioM/README.md

 * [ABioM Presenation V&V Symposium 2019](https://figshare.com/articles/ABioM_Presentation/8320517)

-Note: A manuscript is in the works!
+Note: Manuscript under review by the Journal of Verification, Validation and Uncertainty Quantification.

 ## ABioM Tools
 This Repository includes helpful tools and template for implementing ABioM that complement the methodology in the paper: